Sunrise06:50 AM

 Pravishte/Gate26

-Notes: All timings are represented in 12-hour notation in local time of Waynesboro, United States with DST adjustment (if applicable).
+Notes: All timings are represented in 12-hour notation in local time of Lancaster, United States with DST adjustment (if applicable).

 Hours which are past midnight are suffixed with next day date.
 In Panchang day starts and ends with sunrise.